rockset/rockset-js/packages/cli/README.md

 However, if you choose not to use the VSCode plugin, you can also easily edit your Query Lambdas using your preferred command line editor.

+For the best experience, we recommend opening your project root (the directory containing `rockset.config.json`) as the root directory in VSCode.

 ```bash
 $ rockset local:resolve --sql prod.frontend.QLFrontend
 /Users/tchordia/rockset-js/packages/cli/testLambdas/src/prod/frontend/__sql/QLFrontend.sql